JorgeCastilloPrz/jorgecastilloprz.github.io/androidcourse/pill13/index.md

 </intent-filter>
 ```

+An Intent carries an **action** and a **category** among other things.
+The action stands for the action to perform.
+The category is used to infer what components will be able to handle this intent.

+This intent filter will filter any intents with an action of type `MAIN` and category `LAUNCHER`.

-This filter states that the `LoginActivity` will be the main entry point to this app, and that it needs to be listed in the Android Launcher, so we can see the app icon listed with any other apps installed on the device.
+* The `MAIN` action means that the `LoginActivity` will be **the main entry point to this app**.
+* The `LAUNCHER` category means that this activity has to be listed in the Android Launcher so we see the app icon listed with any other apps installed on the device.

+The Android Launcher is an application by itself.
+It triggers an Intent to detect all apps with activities filtering the `LAUNCHER` category **to know which ones to list**.

 You can find much more about intent filters [here](https://developer.android.com/guide/components/intents-filters), but I recommend you leave that for later.
 Let's learn step by step.